nih-sparc/sparc-app/README.md

 # SPARC WEB APPLICATION
-This is the repository for the SPARC-Portal Web Application.
+This is our fork of the repository for the SPARC-Portal Web Application used to showcase [KnowMore](https://github.com/SPARC-FAIR-Codeathon/KnowMore).
 The application is build using [Nuxt.js](https://nuxtjs.org) and [Vue.js](https://vuejs.org/).

-It depends on the SPARC-API which can be found [here](https://github.com/nih-sparc/sparc-api)

 ## Prerequisites
 We recommend using Anaconda to create and manage your development environments for KnowMore.
 All the subsequent instructions are provided assuming you are using [Anaconda (Python 3 version)](https://www.anaconda.com/products/individual).